x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/transport-logs/configure-connectivity-logging.md

 ---
-title: "Configure connectivity logging in Exchange 2016" ms.author: chrisda
+title: "Configure connectivity logging in Exchange Server" ms.author: chrisda
 author: chrisda
 manager: serdars
-ms.date: 6/7/2018
+ms.date: 7/6/2018
 ms.audience: ITPro
 ms.topic: article
 ms.prod: exchange-server-itpro
 localization_priority: Normal
 ms.assetid: 24e46a79-33ea-44e9-b03c-549db1c86a6f
-description: "Summary: Learn how to configure connectivity logging for transport services in Exchange 2016."
+description: "Summary: Learn how to configure connectivity logging for transport services in Exchange Server."
 ---

-# Configure connectivity logging in Exchange 2016
+# Configure connectivity logging in Exchange Server

- **Summary**: Learn how to configure connectivity logging for transport services in Exchange 2016.
+ **Summary**: Learn how to configure connectivity logging for transport services in Exchange 2016 and Exchange 2019.

 Connectivity logging records outbound connection activity (source, destination, number and size of messages, and connection information) for the transport services on Exchange servers.
-For more information about connectivity logging, see [Connectivity logging in Exchange 2016](connectivity-logging.md).
+For more information about connectivity logging, see [Connectivity logging in Exchange Server](connectivity-logging.md).

 ## What do you need to know before you begin?

 - Estimated time to complete: 15 minutes

 - You can use the Exchange admin center (EAC) to enable or disable connectivity logging and set the log path for the Transport service on Mailbox servers only.
 For all other connectivity logging options in the other transport services, you need to use the Exchange Management Shell.
-For more information about the EAC, see [Exchange admin center in Exchange 2016](../../architecture/client-access/exchange-admin-center.md).
+For more information about the EAC, see [Exchange admin center in Exchange Server](../../architecture/client-access/exchange-admin-center.md).
 To learn how to use Windows PowerShell to connect to Exchange Online Protection, see **Connect to Exchange Online Protection PowerShell**.

 - The folder for connectivity logging needs the following permissions: